i2bc/SCAN_IDR/README.md

 Use the information in `File_Listing_Uniprot_Inputs.txt`<br>
 - Retrieve the fasta file for every entry from uniprot db and store it in `<WORKING_DIR>/data/fasta_msa`
 - Create a command file `<WORKING_DIR>/data/fasta_msa/cmd_create_alignments.sh` that will : <br>
-    - Run mmseqs on every fasta input
+    - Run mmseqs on every fasta input.
-    - Retrieve __full-length sequence__ of every homolog from the resulting MSA
+    - Retrieve __full-length sequence__ of every homolog from the resulting MSA.
-    - Realign __full-length sequences__ using mafft
+    - Realign __full-length sequences__ using `mafft` software installed in the conda environment.

 Move to `<WORKING_DIR>/data/fasta_msa/` where the `cmd_create_alignments.sh` script was created. <br>
-This script can be edited if required to modify the generic values of parameters such as QID, COV for specific entries <br>
+*This script can be edited if required to modify the generic values of parameters such as QID, COV for specific entries.* <br>
 Then, run:

     sh cmd_create_alignments.sh